 In an increasingly diverse marketplace with changing demographics, customer preferences and needs, a corporate culture that encompasses diverse backgrounds and points of view is a strategic business imperative.
-So inclusive diversity is a core value at Allstate and receives full support from all levels of the company.
+Inclusive diversity is a core value at Allstate and receives full support from all levels of the company.

-Diversity goes far beyond gender, ethnicity and religion.
+Inclusive Diversity goes far beyond gender, ethnicity and religion.
 It encompasses every possible combination of people and places, backgrounds and values.
-Allstate serves 16 million households, each one unique.
-Our more than 70,000 employees, agency owners and staff — each with particular skills and strengths — serve thousands of communities, each with its own character and needs.
+Allstate serves approximately 16 million households, each one unique.
+Our approximately 70,000 employees, agency owners and staff—each with particular skills and strengths—serve thousands of communities, each with its own character and needs.

 Inclusive diversity isn’t a single goal or program: